Careproctus

 Careproctus is a genus of snailfishes found in benthic and benthopelagic habitats in the Atlantic, Pacific, Arctic and Southern Oceans.
 Whether they truly are absent from the Indian Ocean (except for a couple of species in subantarctic waters) is unknown and might be an artifact of limited sampling.
 They range from shallow coastal seas in the far north of their range to the abyssal zone, at depths of 6 to 5459 m.
 In the Northern Hemisphere they mostly live shallower than Paraliparis, but this pattern is reversed in the Southern Hemisphere.
 Although almost entirely restricted to very cold waters, a single species, C. hyaleius, lives at hydrothermal vents.

-Its generic name is derived from the Ancient Greek κάρα (kara, "face, head") and πρωκτός (prōktos, "anus"), therefore literally meaning "butt-face".
+Its generic name is derived from the Ancient Greek κάρα (kára) "face, head" and πρωκτός (prōktόs) "anus", therefore literally meaning "butt-face", because of the position of the anus under the head.

 Careproctus have one pair of nostrils and a ventral suction disc but lack a pseudobranch.
 They are tadpole-like in shape and reach up to 54 cm in standard length, but most species are far smaller.
 Like other snailfish, they lack scales and have a loose gelatinous skin; a few species are covered in prickly spines.

 Most species of Careproctus are poorly known, but they feed on small animals and some have unusual breeding behaviors.
 For example, C. ovigerus appears to be a mouth brooder where the eggs are carried and develop in the males' mouth.
 C. fulvus has a commensal relationship with glass sponges, laying their eggs in the paragastric cavity.
 Several other Careproctus species are parasitic on king crabs (such as Lithodes, Neolithodes and Paralithodes, and likely Echidnocerus), laying their egg mass in the gill chamber of the crab, forming a well-protected and well-aerated mobile "home" until they hatch.
 These parasitic Careproctus do not appear to be host specific, but rather they use various species of king crabs.
 An individual king crab may even carry the eggs of more than one Careproctus species at the same time.
 Additionally, small Careproctus—no more than 9 cm long—have been seen together with Lithodes and Paralomis king crabs, hitching rides by attaching themselves to the crab's legs or back.
 In contrast, a C. reinhardti (species complex) in an aquarium deposited its eggs on the glass, but whether this resembles its wild behavior is unknown.